Ttibsi/dotfiles-playbook/README.md

 ### What's included here

 This dev environment is mostly built around i3-gaps and polybar, with the latest stable version of neovim built from source using the alacritty terminal.
 Terminal utilities such as [bottom](https://github.com/ClementTsang/bottom) and neofetch are installed, and the desktop apps such as discord and Notion are installed.
-The snap version of firefox is removed, instead installing the .deb version from the mozillateam PPA, and plugins are installed using a firefox policy.
+The snap version of firefox is removed from Ubuntu, instead installing the .deb version from the mozillateam PPA, and plugins are installed using a firefox policy.

 ### How to Install